 The treatment options of Barrett’s esophagus depends on the grade of dysplasia.
 If no dysplasia is present, most authorities do not recommend treatment although there are certain circumstances were treatment may be advised.
 If low-grade dysplasia is seen and reproduced, many authorities recommend endoscopic treatment although they are times when a period of close observation is felt best.
 If high-grade dysplasia is present, most authorities would recommend some type of treatment which would include endoscopic procedures or surgery.
 If cancer is present, a much higher degree of concern exits and the best options for therapy will be based on a whole variety of information including patient age and health as well as endoscopic, radiologic and pathologic assessment of the tumor.

-The options for endoscopic treatment include endoscopic mucosal resection (EMR), radiofrequency ablation, cryotherapy, contact ablation or photodynamic therapy (PDT).
+The options for endoscopic treatment include endoscopic mucosal resection (EMR), radiofrequency ablation, cryotherapy, contact ablation, argon plasma coagulation, or photodynamic therapy (PDT).
 These will be discussed below.

 Radiofrequency ablation, also commonly called BARRX or the Halo procedure, is a new endoscopic technique used for the treatment of Barrett’s esophagus.
 It is a technique that allows radiofrequency energy to be directed to the abnormal cells in an automated and controlled fashion limiting its tissue injury to the abnormal cells and preventing deeper normal tissue involvement.
 The ablation may be repeated over time until the entire area of abnormal cells are resolved.
 The entire procedure is performed as an outpatient under sedation provided by an anesthesiologist.
 Typically the procedure takes about 15-20 minutes.
 Post treatment, patients may experience mild pain and/or nausea for several days.
 These symptoms are easily controlled with medications.
 Patients are advised to adjust their diet for 24-hour hours after treatment followed by a soft food diet for several days afterwards.
 About 3 months after the treatment, a repeat endoscopy is performed to evaluate the effectiveness of the treatment and perform repeat treatments if needed.
 Effective acid control with a proton pump inhibitor is crucial during the healing process to assist with healing and prevent Barrett’s return.